paulmcquad/paulmcquad/README.md

 ## [Swords Maker Space][swordsmakerspace]

-Swords Maker Space is a online coding meetup group.
+Swords Maker Space is an online coding meetup group.
 It's for people who want to learn how to code from people who know how to code!

 Due to the Covid-19 situation - The meeting is done online via Zoom meetups only.